-We deliver creative strategies and decisive practical guidance and counseling to resolve complex disputes arising from assertions of tribal sovereignty, including Indian gaming initiatives and land claims.
+We deliver creative strategies and decisive practical guidance and counseling to work through sophisticated transactions and resolve complex disputes concerning economic development, sovereignty and gaming initiatives.

 Who we work with

 - Non-tribal entities such as industry trade groups and citizen groups

 - Non-tribal entities doing business with Indian tribes

 - Bond counsel to the Cabazon Band of Mission Indians in connection with a tax-exempt bond financing to acquire additional land to be used for tribal purposes.

 - Bond counsel to the Lower Brule Sioux tribe in connection with a tax-exempt bond financing to build roads and other capital improvements on tribal lands.

 - Underwriter’s counsel on tax-exempt bond financings on behalf of the Seminole, Apache and Navajo Nations.